Fix your CSV files: encoding, delimiters, formats.

 Your CSV file never leaves your computer.
 All processing happens in your browser.

-After loading, you can disconnect from the Internet and keep cleaning files.
+After loading, disconnect from the Internet and keep cleaning files.

 No sign-up, no password.
 You open the page and start.

 Drop your CSV file and get a clean file in 30 seconds.
-No files are sent to any server.
+No file is ever uploaded.